mcclure/emily/doc/manual.md

 This is only important to know if you are writing macros (not possible in Emily 0.1).
 If you are writing code, you probably actually want the "operator precedence" table in the section below.

-In the table below, operators higher in the table are "evaluated" first.
-If a symbol is LTR, symbols of that phase to the left are evaluated before symbols of that phase to the right.
+In the table below, operators higher in the table are evaluated first.
+If a phase is marked LTR in the Order column, symbols in that phase are evaluated from left to right.
+If a phase is marked RTL, they are evaluated from right to left.

     Phase   | Order | Symbol
     --------|-------|----------